TzuHuanTai/picamera.js/README.md

 - ### Set camera properties while streaming

   This example only set auto-focus and auto white balance.
-Other properties see `CameraPropertyType`.
+Other properties see `CameraPropertyKey`.

   ```javascript
   let videoRef = document.getElementById('videoElement');